marienahapetian/portfolio-gallery/readme.txt

 *  If you are pro user, then from General Options go in Image Behavior and set on "Natural".
 If you are free user, just try to upload more proportional images for element box.

+= How to show Title of images in Lightbox tool? =

+To show the title, write it in the Title field of media library and turn on "show title" from Lightbox Options.

 If you think, that you found a bug in our [WordPress Portfolio Gallery](http://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.0.77 =
+*  Added credits and attribution in the source code refering the original authors.

 = 2.0.76 =
 *  Some bugs fixed.